Chronic Obstructive Pulmonary Disease Clinical Presentation

 A productive cough or an acute chest illness is common.
 The cough usually is worse in the mornings and produces a small amount of colorless sputum.

 Breathlessness is the most significant symptom, but it usually does not occur until the sixth decade of life (although it may occur much earlier).
 By the time the FEV1 has fallen to 50% of predicted, the patient is usually breathless upon minimal exertion.
-In fact, the FEV1 is the most common variable used to grade the severity of COPD, although it is not the best predictor of mortality.
+Despite the fact that FEV1 is the most common variable used to grade the severity of COPD, although it is not the best predictor of mortality.

 Wheezing may occur in some patients, particularly during exertion and exacerbations.